China vies to run U.N. patent office in bid for fifth leadership

 However, a January trade deal includes stronger Chinese legal protections for patents.
 U.S. Secretary of State Mike Pompeo told reporters last month that Washington was following the vote "very, very closely" and would "make sure that whoever runs that organization understands the importance of enforcing intellectual property rights across nations and across boundaries".

 Chen described Wang as "highly competent" and stressed the country's commitment to cooperation on IP.
-The other candidates in the running are from Ghana, Peru, Colombia, and Kazakhstan.
+The other candidates are from Ghana, Peru, and Colombia.

-Candidates have been showcased at cocktail parties and missions have exchanged "note verbale" with vote pledges in recent weeks, diplomats said.
-WIPO members vote by secret ballot and campaign videos have not been made public. ($1 = 0.9556 Swiss francs)
+Candidates have been showcased at cocktail parties and missions have exchanged "note verbale" with vote pledges in recent weeks and lobbying continues on the sidelines of the vote, diplomats said.
+WIPO members vote by secret ballot. ($1 = 0.9556 Swiss francs)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)